Clashes in four Brazil prisons leave 42 dead

 Brazil has the world's third largest prison population, with 726,712 inmates as of June 2016, according to official statistics.

-The population is double the capacity of the nation's prisons, which in the same year was estimated to be 368,049 inmates.
+The population is double the capacity of the nation's jails, which in the same year was estimated to be 368,049 inmates.

+The federal government had expected to add another 115,000 inmates by the end of 2018, Human Rights Watch said in a recent report.

+"Overcrowding and understaffing make it impossible for prison authorities to maintain control within many prisons, leaving detainees vulnerable to violence and recruitment into gangs," it said.

-Along with severe overcrowding, Brazil's prisons are plagued by gang violence, while riots and breakout attempts are not uncommon.
+Along with severe overcrowding and gang violence, riots and breakout attempts in Brazil's prisons are not uncommon.

+Sunday's clashes at the Anisio Jobim Penal Complex broke out around 11:00 am (1500 GMT) during visiting hours at the facility.

+"It was a fight between the inmates.
+There had never been deaths during the visits," Colonel Marcos Vinicius Almeida told reporters.